The history of AAP

 Carnation greenhouse

-In the years that followed the couple worked from a former carnation greenhouse at the Legmeerdijk in Amstelveen.
-In 1992 Okko and Riga stepped back and David van Gennep took the helm.
-David was no stranger to AAP: since 1981 he had been involved with the foundation as a volunteer.
-With the arrival of David AAP took a new direction.
-The organization became more professional and more involved in improving legislation.
-As a result, AAP no longer just offered shelter for animals, but also fought very actively to stop the continuing influx of animals.
+In the years that followed, the couple cared for the animals in a former carnation greenhouse at the Legmeerdijk in Amstelveen.
+In 1992, Okko and Riga stepped down and David van Gennep took the helm.
+David was no stranger to AAP: he had been involved with the foundation as a volunteer since 1981.
+With the arrival of David, AAP took a new direction.
+The organisation became more professional and more involved in improving legislation.
+As a result, AAP no longer just rescued animals, but also fought very actively to stop the continuing influx of animals.

-When the European borders disappeared in 1995, another important choice was made: Europe became the foundation’s new field of activity and AAP specialized in exotic mammals from that moment on.
+When the European borders disappeared in 1995, another important choice was made: Europe became the foundation’s new focus point and AAP specialized in exotic mammals from that moment on.

 Relocation to Almere

-Here, in spacious, green surroundings, a new rescue centre was built, with a chimpanzee complex, primate department, mammal department, quarantine, outdoor enclosures and a real office.
-Because not only the number of animals was growing; the number of coworkers was also increasing.
+Here, in spacious, green surroundings, a new rescue centre was built.
+The facilities consist of a chimpanzee complex, primate building, mammal building, quarantine, outdoor enclosures and an office building.
+Not only the number of animals was growing; the number of staff was also increasing.

 AAP in Spain

 With the focus on issues across Europe, the need for a facility in Spain was growing.
-In 2009 AAP Primadomus was opened, a shelter in Villena, 50 kilometers west of Alicante.
+In 2009, AAP Spain was opened, a rescue centre in Villena, 50 kilometers west of Alicante.

-Although the project was initially used as an annex for animals from Almere, it has since grown into a fully-fledged branch of AAP.
+Although the project was initially used as an annex for animals from Almere, it has since grown into a full-fledged branch of AAP.

 Have a look!